 - Instructors with industry experience and skills for effective training

-- Unless otherwise indicated courses are held on the Big Rapids Campus of Ferris State University in the Swan Building (915 Campus Drive)
+- Unless otherwise indicated, courses are held on the Big Rapids campus of Ferris State University in the Swan Building (915 Campus Drive)

-- Click here for driving directions to Ferris State University campus
+- Directions to Ferris State University campus

-- Click here for a map of the campus
+- Map of the campus

 Special Notes for Participants:

 Course activities will be divided between classroom instruction, demonstration, and "hands-on" lab exercises.
 Students should arrive with proper safety equipment which always includes: enclosed leather shoes/boots and safety glasses.
 A list of the training descriptions is below.
 We will not be offering all training's this spring.
 Consider a customized quote or contact us to discuss training options for any courses not offered.